bmatsuo/go-syslog/README.md

 go-syslog
 =========

-a drop in replacement for log/syslog, go-syslog aims to be more flexible about output format to get along better with rsyslogd (and others?).
+a fork of the standard library's log/syslog package. meant as a drop-in replacement. go-syslog aims to be more flexible about output format to get along better with rsyslogd (and others?).

 Install
 =======